Orestis Karnezis: Panathinaikos

-Born in Athens, but grew up in Corfu, Karnezis started his professional football career at Panathinaikos in 2007.
+Born in Athens, but raised in Corfu, Karnezis started his professional football career at Panathinaikos in 2007.
 He made only a few appearances for the club until the 2011–12 season, when he got more chances and impressed.
 After a few months, his coach, Jesualdo Ferreira, made him the regular goalkeeper of Panathinaikos.
 He had great performances and saved his team at crucial moments.

-Reports from Greece indicate that Karnezis was the subject of transfer speculation, as the Greek international attracted suitors from around Europe, following a solid campaign in the Superleague Greece 2012–13 season.
+Reports from Greece indicate that Karnezis was the subject of transfer speculation, as the Greek international attracted suitors from around Europe, following a solid campaign in the Super League Greece 2012–13 season.
 Reports from Greece indicated that Udinese Calcio emerged as front-runners to sign Karnezis, after the Italian club reportedly offered €800,000 to bring Karnezis to the Serie A that summer.
 Karnezis took over as Panathinaikos' number one choice in goal that season and played admirably for the Athens giants.
 Karnezis' exploits for the Trifylli earned him consistent call-ups to the Greece national football team.